Job Processing on the Linux-Cluster

 Step 1: Get the resource which fits my needs aka "jobs that the Slurm scheduler likes"

-In order to allocate the optimal resource for your job, you might consider different job types:
+In order to allocate the optimal resource for your job, you may consider different job types, e.g.:

 • standard distributed memory parallel job, e.g. using MPI